felixkrones/felixkrones/README.md

 - 👋 Hi, I’m Felix
 - 💼 I'm a PhD student at the Oxford Internet Institute, after formerly working as a senior analytics consultant at QuantumBlack and McKinsey.
+- :octocat: This is a new account created after my previous work where all projects were confident.
 - 👀 I’m interested in machine learning in healthcare and medicine.
 - 👀 I’m interested in improving multimodal approaches and making models "safer".
 - 🔭 I’m looking into either using interpretable imaging models or how we can make black boxes robust towards biased data (the whole fairness discussion without actually thinking about concrete groups).